darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 }
 ```

-The `suite` function receives the knowledge as a parameter, and returns a new actor suite with one actor type in it: our oracle actor.
+The `createOracleSuite` function receives the knowledge as a parameter, and returns a new actor suite with one actor type in it: our oracle actor.
 The constant `ORACLE_ACTOR` contains the name of our actor under which it is known in the cluster: `'OracleActor'`.
 Other actors can use this name to retrieve a proxy to the actors of this type.
 To avoid typing errors, we use the constant `ORACLE_ACTOR` instead of the name `'OracleActor'`.

 The actor is registered as `singular`, which means (in actor terminology) that there can never be more than 1 instance active within the entire cluster of an actor of the same type and id.